 What do I do if I get a traffic ticket in California?

 Regardless of your plea, be sure to notify the court of your intention before the appearance date expires.
-Failure to contact the court could lead to the suspension of your driver’s license, fines (called a civil assessment) and even a warrant for your arrest.
+Failure to contact the court could lead to the suspension of your driver’s license, fines (called a civil assessment), and even a warrant for your arrest.

 If you get a fix-it ticket or correctable violation, your traffic ticket will indicate whether you must pay for the violation or provide proof of correction.
 If it's the latter, you must:

 Can I enroll in traffic school to reduce the number of California driver’s license points on my record?

 In most cases your courtesy notice, sent by the court, will indicate if you are eligible to attend.
-Upon completion of traffic school the court will dismiss the ticket.
-If this is your first violation, points will probably not appear on your driving record.
-Be sure, before enrolling, that your chosen traffic school is court-approved.
+Upon completion of traffic school, the court may dismiss the ticket.
+If this is your first violation, points will probably not appear on your driving record, but it’s up to the court.
+Before enrolling, be sure that your chosen traffic school is court-approved.
 If there’s any doubt, contact the court for a list of approved traffic schools.

 Regardless, you can always request a traffic trial.

 The photo citation that arrives in the mail will provide detailed information on how to pay or fight the fine.
 Most county court websites provide online links for viewing your photographs.
 Or, in some instances, you may be given a phone number to call to arrange for an appointment to see your photos.

 The state sets a traffic infraction bail and penalty schedule for counties to adhere to when assessing traffic penalties.
 However, multiple counties have the green light to exceed state-set fines.
-Plus, additional penalties, fees and assessments may be levied at either the county or state level as explained in California’s Vehicle Code and our page on traffic ticket fines and penalties.
+Plus, additional penalties, fees, and assessments may be levied at either the county or state level, as explained in California’s Vehicle Code and our page on traffic ticket fines and penalties.